Nitin1604/TextUtils-Project/README.md

 _______________________________________________________________________________________
 Finally there is preview of words and sentences at the bottom of the web page

-**Nothing to preview** is only mentioned when there is no words and sentence in the text area.
+**Nothing to preview**
+It is only mentioned when there is no words and sentence in the text area.
 When user is continously typing in the text area then the preview will also change continously with typing.
 _______________________________________________________________________________________